Woberegger/DatabaseSecurity/scripts/05/05a_configure_pgpass.md

 # enter docker container with psql command and the newly created user (-u ...
 OS-user, -U ...
 DB-User)
 docker exec -it -u objectowner Postgres psql -d dvdrental -U objectowner
 # optionally try in 2 steps to first log into OS and then into database
-docker exec -it -u objectowner Postgres /bin/bash psql -U objectowner -d dvdrental
+docker exec -it -u objectowner -w /home/objectowner Postgres /bin/bash psql -U objectowner -d dvdrental
 # and in contrary the following command will ask for password of user "readonly", which is "read-only-pw"
 docker exec -it -u objectowner Postgres psql -d dvdrental -U readonly